Mitali0810/DigiTell/README.md

 Run perform Recognition Live if you have a webcam and detect your images.

-We can Run perform Recognition scanned if you have scanned images with digits written in it or you can also use sample_1.jpg or sample_2.jpg for scanning
+We can Run perform Recognition scanned if you have scanned images with digits written in it or you can also use sample_1.jpg or sample_2.jpg for scanning.

 This Repository uses the MNIST dataset of handwritten digits and then tries to train an optimized model that should be fast enough to work in realtime even on low computational devices with a high accuracy rate.